PracticeAccout/etch-a-sketch/README.md

 3. Add a grid size controller in the form of a range input
 4. Add a button that toggle one color mode
+5. Add a button that toggle the going black mode
+6. Add a button that erase all of the grid
+7. Add a clear button